turbo-bert/opendcx/README.md

 ## Goal

-Creating a utility for managing test cases / quality assurance `in-code` and without an evil vendor lock-in.
+* Creating a utility for managing test cases / quality assurance `in-code` and without an evil vendor lock-in.
+* If it turns out the mechanism is reliable enough - use it for no-API-available tasks that require more than a cocktail mixed from `curl`, `postman` and `requests`.

 # Quickstart